25 Best Things to Do in Monroe, LA

 The garden is very well maintained and beautifully landscaped with different plants and trees, and it also has a greenhouse that you can walk through.

 The zoo exhibits several animals in various exhibits, such as The Australian Exhibit that contains wallabies, cockatoos, wallaroos, emus, a kookaburra, and more.

 Other animals you can spot around the zoo are tigers, lions, zebras, baboons, bears, peacocks, kangaroos, leopards, gibbons, parrots, and many more.

 You can also attend a boat tour to see the animals that are not visible from the regular walking paths.

 In the petting zoo, you can pet goats, zebus, sheep, horses, cattle, and many more animals.

 Visit the Louisiana Purchase Gardens and Zoo to see many beautiful animals and see the lovely gardens!

 Stop by the Northeast Louisiana African Heritage Museum

-It hosts several social and cultural events that are open to the public to educate the community about African Heritage.
+It hosts several social and cultural events open to the public to educate the community about African Heritage.

-Visit the Northeast Louisiana African Heritage Museum to learn about Louisiana's African Heritage and see amazing works by local artists.
+Visit the Northeast Louisiana African Heritage Museum to learn about Louisiana's African Heritage and see notable works by local artists.